RSS Feeds

 3. While on the page, add openrss.org/ at the beginning of the URL of the page in your browser bar.

-4. Navigate to the updated URL to generate the Open RSS feed.
+4. Navigate to the updated URL to generate the feed.

-5. Add the RSS feed to your RSS reader.
+5. Add the feed to your reader app.

-A video showing a youtube video page, openrss.org being added to the browser bar, and an RSS feed page showing after clicking enter
+A video showing a youtube video page, openrss.org being added to the browser bar, and a feed showing after clicking enter

 Upcoming Premiere Filters